el1t1st/documentation/github_workflow.md

+# Github Workflow

-# How to create a new public remote repository?
+## 1. How to create a new public remote repository?

 `gh repo create "name_of_the_project" --public --source=.`

-# How to create a new private remote repository?
+## 2. How to create a new private remote repository?

 `gh repo create "name_of_the_project" --private --source=.`